asyncapi/go-watermill-template/readme.md

 #### How to use the generated code

-The above code currently generates a golang module that has a AMQP subscriber.
+The above code currently generates a Go module that has a AMQP subscriber.

 ##### Pre-requisites
 To run the generated code the following needs to be installed